Configuration

 Feature Assignment

-Once you've added models, assign them to features:
+Once you've added models, assign them to features under Feature Selection:

 Semantic Operations - Used when executing operations through agents.
-This is the "brain" that orchestrates what the agent should do.
 Pick something capable.

 Semantic Parser - Used during semantic recon to extract tool definitions from config files.
 Speed matters here since it runs multiple times; a fast model like Haiku or GPT-4o-mini works well.